Old Photograph Colislinn House Scotland

-Old photograph of Colislinn House by Hawick, Scotland.
-Tour Scottish Borders.
+Old photograph of Colislinn House by Hawick, Borders of Scotland.
 This Scottish mansion house was built in 1896 by Scottish Architect James Pearson Alison for Walter Haddon and his wife, Caroline Ross.
 James Pearson Alison was born on 22 June 1862 at Rosehill, Eskbank, the second son of the five children of Thomas Alison, draper and his wife, Margaret Pearson and brother of the landscape painter, Thomas Alison.
 He was educated in Dalkeith initially and at the Edinburgh Institution from 1876 to 1878.
 At about this time when Alison was fourteen his home address is recorded as 17 Buccleuch Street, Hawick, though it is as yet unclear if he was living with a relative or if his father had a house and shop in Hawick as well as Dalkeith.
 The family home at Rosehill, Eskbank was still occupied by the Alison family at this date.
 Subsequently articled to Robert Thornton Shiells, he remained with him as a draughtsman until September 1885, studying at the Royal Scottish Academy School of Art, at Professor Baldwin Brown's History of Architecture classes at Edinburgh University, and at the Heriot-Watt Institute taking classes on Sanitation.
 After leaving Thornton Shiells he devoted several months to study before entering the office of Charles Davidson of Paisley in March 1886, and remained there until setting up practice on his own account in Hawick two years later on the advice of a Mr Dawson of Dalkeith who was a second cousin of Alison's future wife.
 Before leaving Dalkeith he had managed to secure several commissions, possibly through the influence of Mr Dawson or his father who served as Lord Provost of Dalkeith from 1881 to 1884.
 About this time he visited most of the cathedral cities of England and travelled Normandy, Brittany and the Netherlands.

 Alison set up business in Hawick in 1887 or 1888 at 19 North Bridge Street which probably initially served as both office and house.
 In the latter year he was asked by Patrick Laing to design a substantial villa and commissions thereafter followed swiftly as his reputation grew among the local gentry and manufacturers.
 In the early 1890s he moved office and house to 21 North Bridge Street.
 On 8 September 1892 he married Mary Lawson Blair of 19 Oakshaw Street, Paisley, daughter of Matthew Blair, draper and tailor and his wife Janet.